JamesChuong/Nexus/README.md

 # Nexus
-A Go webserver for creating and connecting to game sessions
+A Go server for creating and managing game sessions

+Made with `Gin`, using `go-redis` and `gorm` for Redis and PostgreSQL